Up with People: Notable alumni

 Elizabeth Birch, attorney and former corporate executive who chaired the board of directors of the National Gay and Lesbian Task Force from 1992 to 1994 and served from 1995 until 2004 as the executive director of the Human Rights Campaign, the nation's largest LGBT organization, travelled one year with UWP in her high school years.

 NBC News correspondent Tom Costello of The Today Show, NBC Nightly News, MSNBC, and CNBC traveled with Up with People.
 He is quoted as saying "For me, the gap year was a big year of growing up, and I changed profoundly."

 Frank Gatson Jr. traveled with Up with People, and he is known for being the creative director for En Vogue, Brandy, Rihanna, Jennifer Lopez, and Beyoncé.
 He has also choreographed videos, routines and live performances for artists including Michael Jackson, TLC, Kelly Rowland, Fifth Harmony, Destiny's Child, Toni Braxton, and Usher.

 Singer-songwriter Steve Poltz toured with Up with People as part of the band when he was 18; the song "Up With People" is on his 2022 album Stardust and Satellites.

+Dutch musician Wijnand "Whynot" Jansveld, who has recorded and toured with artists like The Wallflowers, Richard Marx, Matchbox 20 and many more, travelled in his late teens in 1987.
+Swedish author Andreas Ekström travelled at the age of 17 in 1993.
+Canadian television drama director Anya Adams (known for Bridgerton among other productions) traveled in 1994.

 Actress Glenn Close toured with Up With People with the original cast from 1965-68.
 She was part of the Green-Glenn singers and is featured on the first recorded album and first TV special of Up With People.
-Today, Glenn does not talk much about her time with Up With People but has stated that was not one of her more memorable times in her life.